AdityasArsenal/Yoga_Trainer/gitfiles/README.md

 # Yoga Trainer

-## This will instruct you on your yoga poses, with voice instructions.
+## This project will help you with your yoga poses, with voice instructions.
     Yoga Trainer, this project kills the need of a yoga trainer as it helps you to do your yoga poses correctly.
 This was passible with the help of 2 models
     * - _[fine tuned - MobileNetV2] (YES I TRAINED IT)
     * - _[MediaPipe]_